ageller/Firefly/electron-app/README.md

 ```
 npm install
 ```
-This command will install the necessary dependencies (first for `node` then for `python` via `scripts/prepare.sh` ) and bundle the necessary components into the `bundle/` directory for the Firefly electron app to access.
-The prepare step will install `python` via `miniforge`.
-You should only need to run this install command once.
-If you see any error messages and/or you don't see `pip` install information in your terminal during this step, you may need to manually debug and run the prepare step using the command `npm run prepare`.
+This command will install the necessary `node` dependencies.

 Then to run a development version (without building):
 ```
 npm run start
 ```

+The first time you run the app, the prepare step will install `python` via `miniforge`.

 To build the electron app:
 ```
 npm run build
 ```
-This will create a setup executable file within your `dist` directory
+This will create a installation executable file within your `dist` directory

 (More information on these steps can be found in `package.json`.)